 There are annual and lifetime caps that apply to the means-tested care fee.
 Once these caps are reached, you cannot be asked to pay any more means-tested care fees.

-The government’s Aged Care website features a Residential Care Fee Estimator to help gauge the sorts of fees you could be looking at.
+The government’s Aged Care website features a Residential Care Fee Estimator to help gauge fees.4

 Meeting the future cost of aged care is just one aspect retirees need to factor into their investment portfolio.